sankeerthana22/Healthcare-Data-Insights/README.md

     * **Tableau (Implicit from PPT):** Indicated as a tool for dashboard development in the project's workflow.

 ## 📂 Project Files & Structure

+Healthcare-Data-Analytics-Project/  <-- This is the main project folder ├── Data/                           <-- This folder should contain all your input data files │   ├── Data_Healthcare_Patient_V3.xlsx - Lab result.csv
+│   ├── Data_Healthcare_Patient_V3.xlsx - Treatments.csv
+│   ├── ... (and all other CSVs from your original Excel file) ├── SQL/                            <-- This folder should contain all your SQL scripts │   └── Actual Healthcare sql project.sql
+├── Documentation/                  <-- This folder holds supporting documents │   ├── Health care KPI.docx
+│   ├── Healthcare Project KPI PPT.pptx
+│   └── QA Queries.docx
+├── PowerBI/                        <-- This folder is where you would place your Power BI project file (e.g., .pbix) │   └── (Your Power BI .pbix file, if added)
+└── README.md                       <-- This is the file itself, which you are creating!